ptrciafae/hotels-merge/README.md

 $ go run cmd/main.go
 ```

-3. Service runs on: `127.0.0.1:8085` which you can reach from your browser, through curl, or via Postma
+3. Service runs on: `127.0.0.1:8085` which you can reach from your browser, through curl, or via Postman

 # APIs